 And for the most part, it works like a charm!
 In fact, referrals convert 30% better than any other channel, among other incredible referral marketing statistics.

-Arguably the perfect marketing channel for businesses is one that allows for the creation of automated messages but are delivered to visitors with a human touch.
+Arguably the perfect marketing channel for businesses is one that allows for the creation of automated messages but is delivered to visitors with a human touch.

 This way, they can save up to 30% customer service costs instead of hiring an agent to stay online and wait for questions from people.

 At the same time, they perform functions automatically which help keep visitors engaged on your website.
 All you need to do is set up conditions as performed by visitors to complete these functions.

 These are things that chatbots can do for you.

 They are widgets that appear on the lower corner of the screen.
 If you click or tap on them, they will normally show you answers to questions you have about the website.

 However, you can engineer chatbots to do more than just provide answers to simple questions.

 In the case of eCommerce websites, you can use chatbots for cart abandonment.
 So, whenever customers fail to check out their carts, the chatbot will remind them to complete the transaction.

 In fact, using this chatbot function and Facebook Messenger together yield a 7-25% increase in sales!